pxai/miniapi/README.md

 miniapi.start();
 ```

-This will create a very simple web server returning this json document:
+This will create a very simple web server serving this json document:
 ```javascript
 [
   { id: 1, name: 'Alice'},